-Teachers demonstrate deep knowledge and understanding of the subjects they teach.
+A great deal of effort is put into the recruitment and development of staff to ensure that teachers demonstrate deep knowledge and understanding of the subjects they teach.
 They use questioning highly effectively and demonstrate understanding of the ways students think about subject content.
 They identify students' common misconceptions and act to ensure they are corrected.

-Teachers plan lessons very effectively, making maximum use of lesson time and coordinating lesson resources well.
+Teachers plan lessons very effectively, linking lessons to programmes of study and the whole school assessment systems.
+Teachers ensure that they are making maximum use of lesson time and coordinating lesson resources well.
 They manage students' behaviour highly effectively with clear rules that are consistently enforced.

 Teachers provide adequate time for practice to embed the students' knowledge, understanding and skills securely.
 They introduce subject content progressively and constantly demand more of students.
 Teachers identify and support any student who is falling behind, and enable almost all to catch up.
+The school has sophisticated systems to ensure that students, particularly, but not exclusively, disadvantaged, have the opportunity to make up missing work, knowledge or understanding through "Catch-up", homework club and the intervention system which supports strategically and tactically.

-Teachers check students' understanding systematically and effectively in lessons, offering clearly directed and timely support.
+The school's "Yellow Sticker" formative assessment system and the rigorous summative assessment and reporting systems ensure that teachers check students' understanding systematically and effectively in lessons, offering clearly directed and timely support.
+Progress can then be strategically monitored and intervention used when necessary.
+There is a strong link between the academic and pastoral system with data and expertise being used inside and outside the classroom.
 Teachers provide students with incisive feedback, in line with the school's assessment policy, about what students can do to improve their knowledge, understanding and skills.
 The students use this feedback effectively.
 Teachers set challenging homework, in line with the school's policy and as appropriate for the age and stage of students, that consolidates learning, deepens understanding and prepares students very well for work to come.

 Teachers embed reading, writing and communication and, where appropriate, mathematics exceptionally well across the curriculum, equipping all students with the necessary skills to make progress.
+The whole school literacy and numeracy policies are developing and being embedded.
 Teachers are determined that students achieve well.
 They encourage students to try hard, recognise their efforts and ensure that students take pride in all aspects of their work.
 Teachers have consistently high expectations of all students' attitudes to learning.
 Students love the challenge of learning at UVHS and are resilient to failure.
 They are curious, interested learners who seek out and use new information to develop, consolidate and deepen their knowledge, understanding and skills.
 They thrive in lessons and also regularly take up opportunities to learn through extra-curricular activities.
 Students are eager to know how to improve their learning.
 They capitalise on opportunities to use feedback, written or oral, to improve.
 Parents are provided with clear and timely information on how well their child is progressing and how well their child is doing in relation to the standards expected.
 Parents are given guidance about how to support their child to improve.

 Teachers are quick to challenge stereotypes and the use of derogatory language in lessons and around the school.
 Resources and teaching strategies reflect and value the diversity of students' experiences and provide students with a comprehensive understanding of people and communities beyond their immediate experience.
-Students love the challenge of learning
+Students love the challenge of learning.